What is App Store Optimization? Ultimate Guide to ASO in 2021

 8. App Ratings & Reviews

 Feedback from your users is an integral part of App Store Optimization.
-Both stores take into account the comments and reviews the user leave for your app.
+Both stores take into account the comments and reviews the user leaves about your app.

 The better your rating, the more relevant your app is considered by the stores and the higher it ranks.